Skip to content

 The Best Offline Transcription App for iPhone, iPad, and Mac (2026)

-For most of the last decade, transcription apps have been converging on the same business model: a monthly subscription, cloud processing, a team dashboard, integrations with the tools you already pay for.
-That model works well if you run a sales team, record meetings all day, and need Slack to ping you when a competitor gets mentioned.
-It works less well if you are a freelancer with a pile of interview recordings, a grad student with a MacBook and a decision to make about where your research audio lives, or simply a person who records things occasionally and finds the idea of paying ten or fifteen dollars a month for software you use four times a year a little bit absurd.
+For most of the last decade, transcription apps have been converging on one business model.
+Monthly subscription.
+Cloud processing.
+Team dashboard.
+Slack integration.
+CRM connector.
+That model is great if you run a sales team, sit in meetings all day, and need a notification every time a competitor gets mentioned.
+It's less great if you're a freelancer with a pile of interview recordings, a grad student with a MacBook and a decision to make about where your research audio lives, or someone who records things occasionally and finds paying $15 a month for software you use four times a year kind of absurd.

-Over the last couple of years a second camp has emerged, quietly, on the back of on-device machine learning getting dramatically better.
-These are apps that do the transcription itself locally — on the Neural Engine in your iPhone or Mac — rather than sending audio to a server.
+A second camp has emerged over the last couple of years, quietly, on the back of on-device machine learning getting much better.
+These are apps that run transcription locally, on the Neural Engine in your iPhone or Mac.
 No account.
 No subscription.
-No cloud round-trip.
-The accuracy has, for most practical use cases, caught up.
+No server round-trip.
+Accuracy, for most practical uses, has caught up.

-This post is about how to choose a transcription app if you are in that second camp, what to look for, and where the tradeoffs actually sit.
-It is also — honestly — about MinuteONE, which we make.
-We are going to argue it is the right choice for a specific kind of person, and we are going to try to do that without trashing the alternatives, because the alternatives are fine for different jobs.
+This post is about how to choose one of those apps if that's the camp you're in.
+It's also, honestly, about MinuteONE, which we make.
+We're going to argue it's the right choice for a specific kind of person, without trashing the alternatives, because the alternatives are fine for other jobs.

 What "offline" and "on-device" actually mean

-Offline means the app does not need an internet connection to work at all.
-If you are on a flight, in a remote clinic, in a courtroom where phones are in airplane mode, the app functions.
+Offline means the app works without an internet connection.
+On a plane, in a remote clinic, in a courtroom with phones on airplane mode, the app works.

 On-device is the stronger claim.
-An app can be "offline-capable" in the sense that it queues your audio and uploads it when you get signal.
-That is not the same thing as "your audio never leaves your device."
-The distinction matters if the reason you care is privacy or confidentiality — because in the cloud-upload model, the company can still breach, still get subpoenaed, still change its policies, still get acquired by a company with different policies.
+An app can be "offline-capable" in the sense that it queues your audio and uploads it later when you get signal.
+That is not the same thing as your audio never leaving the device.
+The distinction matters if the reason you care is privacy, because in the upload-later model the company can still be breached, subpoenaed, acquired by someone with different policies, or simply change its mind about what it does with your data.

-If you are reading a transcription app's marketing page and you cannot tell from the text alone whether the audio ever leaves your device, assume it does.
+If you're reading a transcription app's marketing page and you can't tell from the text alone whether the audio ever leaves your device, assume it does.

 Cloud subscription services

-Otter, Rev's AI tier, Fireflies, Fathom, and the long tail of meeting-note SaaS.
-These are built around live meeting capture, team workflows, and integrations.
+Otter, Fireflies, Fathom, Rev's AI tier, and the long tail of meeting-notes SaaS.
+Built for live team meetings.
 You pay monthly.
-Audio is processed in the cloud.
-Accuracy is very good, real-time speaker labeling is generally excellent, and the team features — shared notes, Slack integrations, CRM connectors — are the actual product.
+Audio processes in the cloud.
+Accuracy is very good.
+Real-time speaker labels are excellent.
+The team features (shared notes, Slack pings, CRM connectors) are the actual product.
 If you run a sales team or an agency, this is probably what you want.

 Human-graded transcription services

 Rev's human tier, GoTranscript, Scribie.
-You upload a file, a person transcribes it, you get back something very close to publication-ready.
-These are great for high-stakes work where accuracy matters more than speed or price.
-They are not really competing for the same users as the subscription apps.
+You upload a file, a person transcribes it, and you get something close to publication-ready back.
+Great for high-stakes work where accuracy matters more than speed or price.
+Different market.

 On-device transcription apps

-A smaller category, but growing.
-Apps that do the whole pipeline — transcription, summary generation, sometimes speaker labeling — on the device itself.
-You typically pay once or not at all.
-Audio never leaves the device.
-Accuracy has historically been the weak spot here but on modern Apple Silicon it is competitive for most use cases.
+Smaller category, but growing.
+The whole pipeline (transcription, summary, sometimes speaker labels) runs on the device itself.
+You typically pay once.
+Audio never leaves.
+Accuracy used to be the weak spot but on modern Apple Silicon it's competitive for most use cases.

-MinuteONE sits in the third category.
-The trade it makes, compared to the first category, is this: you give up the team dashboard, the Slack integration, the shared workspace.
-In exchange you get privacy as an architectural property rather than a promise, no recurring cost, and the ability to work entirely offline.
+MinuteONE is in the third group.
+The trade you make versus the first group is this: you give up team dashboards, Slack integration, and shared workspaces.
+In exchange you get privacy as a property of how the app is built, no recurring cost, and the ability to work entirely offline.

-Whether that trade is the right one for you depends entirely on what you are doing.
+Whether that trade is the right one depends on what you're doing.

 What to look for in a no-subscription transcription app

-If you have decided the on-device camp is where you want to be, here is what actually matters when you are choosing between options.
+If you've decided the on-device camp is where you want to be, here's what actually matters.

 Does it handle both live recording and imported files?
-Many apps do one well and the other as an afterthought.
-The distinction is not trivial.
-Live recording is what you want for meetings, lectures, and interviews you are actively capturing.
-File import is what you want for the pile of old voice memos, exported Zoom recordings, and podcast audio that is already sitting on your disk.
-Most users eventually need both.
+A lot of apps do one well and the other as an afterthought.
+Live is for meetings, lectures, and interviews you're capturing in the moment.
+File import is for the pile of old Voice Memos, exported Zoom recordings, and podcast audio already on your disk.
+Most people end up needing both.

 What audio formats does it accept?
-If it only takes one or two formats, you will spend a lot of time converting files before you can transcribe them.
-Look for M4A, MP3, WAV, AIFF, FLAC, and CAF at minimum.
+If it only takes one or two, you'll spend half your time converting files before you can transcribe them.
+M4A, MP3, WAV, AIFF, FLAC, and CAF is a reasonable bar.

 What can you export?
-If you cannot get your transcripts out in a format you can share — PDF, plain text, the original audio — the app becomes a trap.
-You should be able to walk away with your data at any time.
+If you can't get your transcripts out in something you can share, the app is a trap.
+PDF, plain text, and markdown should be table stakes.
+You should be able to walk away with your data whenever you want.

 Is it cross-platform?
-If the app only runs on iPhone, you will be stuck doing hour-long transcription jobs on a six-inch screen.
-Look for iPad and Mac versions, especially if you do longer-form work.
+If the app only runs on iPhone, you'll be reading hour-long transcripts on a six-inch screen.
+For anything longer than a five-minute voice memo, iPad and Mac versions matter.

 What happens to your data?
 Read the privacy page.
-If audio is processed on-device and never transmitted, the privacy page should say so explicitly and in plain language.
+If processing is on-device and nothing is transmitted, the page should say so in plain language.
 Vagueness here is a signal.

 Enter MinuteONE

 MinuteONE is an offline transcription app for iPhone, iPad, and Mac.
 One-time purchase, five dollars, no subscription, no account.
-You can use it in two modes:
+Two modes:

 File import.
-Drag in — or pick from your Files — an M4A, MP3, WAV, AIFF, FLAC, or CAF file and MinuteONE transcribes it locally.
-The audio never leaves the device.
+Drag in an M4A, MP3, WAV, AIFF, FLAC, or CAF file and MinuteONE transcribes it locally.
+Nothing uploads.
 This is the mode that matters if you have existing recordings to process.
+Files up to two hours are supported; for longer recordings, split them first.

-In both modes, once the transcript is produced, MinuteONE runs on-device AI to generate:
+Once the transcript exists, MinuteONE runs on-device AI to generate:

-- Action items with owners and deadlines extracted from the text
+• Action items with owners and due dates pulled from the text

-That analysis also runs locally, on the Neural Engine, using Apple Intelligence.
-Nothing about any of this touches a server.
+That analysis runs on the Neural Engine using Apple Intelligence.
+None of it touches a server.

-There is no account to create.
-There is no dashboard to log into.
-There is no monthly fee.
-You pay once and own it.
+No account to create.
+No dashboard to log into.
+No monthly fee.
+Pay once, own it.

-Before the pitch goes any further, the honest version of who should not buy this.
+Before the pitch goes further, the honest version of who shouldn't buy this.

-If you run a team and you need shared workspaces, real-time collaborative notes, CRM integrations, or Slack notifications, MinuteONE will not do any of that.
-Those are genuinely valuable features for team workflows and the cloud services that offer them earn their subscriptions.
+If you run a team and you need shared workspaces, real-time collaborative notes, CRM integrations, or Slack notifications, MinuteONE won't do any of that.
+Those features are genuinely valuable for team workflows and the cloud services that offer them earn their subscriptions.

-If you need a human-graded transcript for publication — a legal deposition, a verbatim court record, a broadcast-quality podcast transcript — you need a human transcription service.
-Any AI transcription, on-device or cloud, will require editing to reach that standard.
+If you need a human-graded transcript for publication (a legal deposition, a verbatim court record, a broadcast-quality podcast transcript), you need a human transcription service.
+Any AI transcription, on-device or cloud, needs editing before it gets to that standard.

-If you do not have a recent Apple device, the requirements here are real.
-You need an iPhone 15 Pro or any iPhone 16, an iPad with an M1 chip or later, or an Apple Silicon Mac.
-Older hardware cannot run the on-device models at the quality MinuteONE needs.
+If your Apple hardware is old, the requirements are real. iPhone 15 Pro or any iPhone 16, an iPad with M1 or later, or any Apple Silicon Mac.
+Older devices can't run the on-device models at the quality MinuteONE needs.

 Who this is for

 Freelance journalists and podcasters with interview recordings piling up.
-Grad students and academic researchers running qualitative interviews.
-Consultants and lawyers whose client meetings cannot go to a third-party cloud service without friction.
-Clinicians and therapists whose session audio simply cannot leave the device.
-Founders who record founder-to-founder conversations and would like to not narrate their business to a transcription vendor.
-And the much larger group of people who record things occasionally, do not want a subscription, and want the thing to work offline on a plane.
+Grad students and academics running qualitative interviews.
+Consultants and lawyers whose client meetings can't go to a third-party cloud service without friction.
+Clinicians whose session audio simply can't leave the device.
+Founders recording founder-to-founder conversations who'd rather not narrate their business to a transcription vendor.
+And the much larger group of people who record things occasionally, don't want a subscription, and want the app to work on a plane.

-If you recognize yourself in any of those, the rest of this post will not change your mind.
-You can stop here and try MinuteONE.
+If you recognize yourself in any of those, the rest of this post won't talk you out of it.

-One thing that deserves more attention than it usually gets in transcription reviews: doing this work on a phone is fine, but doing it on a Mac is better.
+One thing that usually gets buried in transcription reviews: doing this work on a phone is fine.
+Doing it on a Mac is better.

 MinuteONE runs natively on Apple Silicon Macs.
-You can drag a two-hour interview file into the Mac app and have the full transcript, summary, and action items ready in the time it takes to refill your coffee.
-You can record directly on the Mac for calls and meetings.
-Transcripts sync to your iPhone via iCloud if you want them there for reference in the field.
+You can drop a two-hour interview into the Mac app and have the full transcript, summary, and action items by the time your coffee is ready.
+You can also record directly on the Mac for Zoom calls and in-person meetings.
+Transcripts sync to your iPhone via iCloud if you want them in the field.

-This matters because most transcription work — the reading, editing, formatting, searching — is laptop work, not phone work.
+Most transcription work (reading, editing, formatting, searching) is laptop work, not phone work.
 An app that pretends the iPhone is the primary surface is mostly missing the actual workflow.

 FAQ

 Yes.
 One-time purchase, no subscription, no premium tier, no usage limits.
-Every feature is included in the purchase price.
-There is no account to create.
+Every feature is in the purchase price.
+No account required.

 Yes.
-The transcription engine is Apple's on-device speech recognition, and the summarization uses Apple Intelligence on the Neural Engine.
-Neither requires a network connection.
+Transcription is Apple's on-device speech recognition.
+Summarization is Apple Intelligence on the Neural Engine.
+Neither needs a network connection.
 The app has no server component.

 What file formats can I import?

 M4A, MP3, WAV, AIFF, FLAC, and CAF.
-These cover essentially every common audio format you will encounter — including Voice Memos, Zoom recordings, and most podcast audio.
+That covers Voice Memos, Zoom recordings, and most podcast audio.
+Two hours per file is the limit.

 Can I use it on my Mac?

-Yes.
-MinuteONE runs on iPhone, iPad, and Mac, as long as your device meets the requirements.
-On Apple Silicon Macs it is genuinely fast — file imports of long recordings complete much faster than real-time playback.
+Yes. iPhone, iPad, and Mac as long as the hardware meets the requirements.
+On Apple Silicon Macs, file imports finish much faster than real-time playback.

 What about accuracy?

-Apple's on-device speech recognition is very good for clean audio with a small number of speakers.
-It is not perfect, and it struggles more with heavy background noise, overlapping speakers, or strong accents that are underrepresented in its training data.
-For most meetings, lectures, and interviews recorded with reasonable audio hygiene, it is at or near parity with cloud services.
+Very good for clean audio with a small number of speakers.
+Less good for heavy background noise, overlapping speakers, or strong accents underrepresented in the model's training data.
+For typical meetings, lectures, and interviews recorded with reasonable audio hygiene, accuracy is at or near parity with cloud services.

 iPhone 15 Pro or any iPhone 16, iPad with M1 or later, or any Apple Silicon Mac. iOS 26 or macOS 26 or later.
-Apple Intelligence must be enabled to use the summary and action-item features.
+Apple Intelligence has to be enabled for the summary and action-item features.

 How does it compare to Otter, Rev, or Fireflies?

-MinuteONE is available on the App Store for iPhone, iPad, and Mac, or you can read more on the app page.
+MinuteONE is on the App Store for iPhone, iPad, and Mac.